Improved Microaneurysm Detection using Deep Neural Networks

-Most of the MA detection works presented till now have common pipeline of three to four stages; first prepocessing the image, secondly manual feature extraction followed by classification and a postprocessing step.
-Also the use of high contrast green channel of the fundus image is very common in MA detection research.
-In general exisiting methods used morphological method, filtering based and supervised classification using hand crafted features etc. Antal et al. \cite{c1} had developed ensemble-based microaneurysms detection system and claimed first prize in ROC online challege and also achieved good result on other dataset.
+Most of the MA detection works presented till now have a common pipeline of three to four stages; first preprocessing the image, secondly manual feature extraction followed by classification and a postprocessing step.
+Also, the use of the high contrast green channel of the fundus image is very common in MA detection research.
+In general, existing methods used a morphological method, filtering based and supervised classification using hand crafted features etc. Antal et al. \cite{c1} had developed ensemble-based microaneurysms detection system and claimed first prize in ROC online challenge and also achieved a good result on another dataset.

-They have ensembled several preprocessing and cadidate extraction method to develope their final model.
-But they didn't addressed the problems of degradation and illuminace changes.
-Also Quellec et al. \cite{c7} Proposed template matching based method for MA detection in wavelet domain and developed optimally adapted wavelet family.
-Their method prone false detection and true rejection due to heamorrhages and big vessels respectively.
-Neijmer et al. \cite{c9} combined priviously existed method for candidate extraction and used pixel wise classification using manually designed features.
-In another works by pereira et al. \cite{c10} exploited multi-agent system for MA segmentation precedded by gaussian and kirsch filter based preprocessing.
-Final MA candidates evolves from multi agent interation with preprocessed image.
-Lazer et al. \cite{c8} microanurysms was detected using rotating cross section profiles based method which depends on cicularity and diameter of MAs.
+They have ensemble several preprocessing and candidate extraction method to develope their final model.
+But they didn't addressed the problems of degradation and illuminance changes.
+Also Quellec et al. \cite{c7} Proposed template matching-based method for MA detection in wavelet domain and developed optimally adapted wavelet family.
+Their method prone false detection and true rejection due to haemorrhages and big vessels respectively.
+Neijmer et al. \cite{c9} combined previously existed method for candidate extraction and used pixel-wise classification using manually designed features.
+In another works by pereira et al. \cite{c10} exploited multi-agent system for MA segmentation preceded by gaussian and kirsch filter based preprocessing.
+Final MA candidates evolves from multi-agent interaction with preprocessed image.
+Lazer et al. \cite{c8} microaneurysms was detected using rotating cross section profiles based method which depends on circularity and diameter of MAs.
 For each profiles peak was detected and features such as size, height and shape was calculated.